This article originally published on BikeRadar in 2012 but has been updated for 2020.

 Turning things up another notch

-Companies haven't given up on pseudo-suspension, though, and SPA innovator Trek has fired the most recent salvo with the new Domane, which Radioshack-Nissan-Trek will use on Sunday.
-The novel design features a pinned joint at the seat cluster called IsoSpeed instead of a traditional, static seat cluster.
+Companies didn't given up on pseudo-suspension, though, and SPA innovator Trek has fired an early 2010s salvo with the Domane, which debuted with Radioshack in 2012.
+The novel design featured a pinned joint at the seat cluster called IsoSpeed instead of a traditional, static seat cluster.
 Rider weight and road impacts bows the seatmast back but with the pivot, the top of the seat tube is also allowed to flex forward more easily.
-It sounds hokey but we've ridden it and it's undoubtedly effective.

 While it's impossible to say what the next major innovation in Paris-Roubaix bike technology will be, the striking thing at the moment is just how little things have changed overall.
 Indeed, the bikes have grown lighter, stiffer, more comfortable, and more efficient over the years but at the heart of it, the basic formula has been remarkably constant – a century of refinement will tend to do that.